FAQs

 Will I be fined for filing late?

 Failure to deliver accounts on time is a criminal offence.
 In addition, the law imposes a penalty for late filing of accounts on the company.
-The amount of the penalty depends on how late the accounts arrive but will range from £150 to £1,500 for private companies.
+The amount of the penalty depends on how late the accounts arrive but will be from £150 for private companies.

 Are there any entities that cannot prepare micro-entity accounts?